rishub-tamirisa/tamper-resistance/README.md

 ## 🌐 Overview 🌐

-This repository contains implementations for TAR (including the Random Mapping initial safeguard), red-teaming evaluation, and baseline methods.
-The current implementation assumes that models come from 🤗 Transformers, meaning they have the expected configs, subclasses, etc. However, the FSDP wrapping can be made compatible with any model.
-We plan to update the code to be more agnostic when we migrate to FSDP v2.
+This repository contains implementations for TAR (including the Random Mapping initial safeguard), the red-teaming evaluation used in the paper, and baseline methods.

-This repository also provides a scalable first-order meta-learning implementation, leveraging FSDP for training.

 ## ☕ Quick Start ☕